CTSRD-CHERI/cheri-exercises/src/introduction/cross-ccc.md

 For the exercises in this book you will use either
 * the `riscv64` (baseline) and `riscv64-purecap` (CHERI-enabled) architectures or
 * the `aarch64` (baseline) and `morello-purecap` (CHERI-enabled) architectures.
-Do not use the hybrid compilation targets (`-hybrid`) for these exercises.

 If you...
 * are using the CHERI Software Release, there are [targeted instructions](./cross-ccc-release.md) for preparing `ccc`.